 What led its owner to think that selling the building to a person with no track record in Baltimore is the right way to safeguard not only the church but the future of Mount Vernon Place?

 The Baltimore Planning Commission will meet TODAY at 1:30 p.m. to decide whether the church property can be subdivided – a move favored by the developer and opposed by many preservationists.
 The virtual meeting can be accessed HERE.

 To insiders like me – I was on the board of trustees for over 40 years, serving as treasurer and president – the situation is appalling, but not a surprise.

 I blame bad decision-making by the owner, the Baltimore-Washington Conference of the United Methodist Church.

-The conference appointed a series of weak or ill-suited pastors – or, alternately, wonderful pastors who received no support.
+The D.C.-based group appointed a series of weak or ill-suited pastors – or, alternately, wonderful pastors who received no support.
 As a result, the last two decades have been very unsettling.

 I’ve watched the congregation gradually shrink in size and wealth.
 Dozens and dozens of families left, particularly ones with children, and deferred maintenance caused more damage to the wonderful stone structure.

 Wrong Choices for Pastor

 As The Brew recently disclosed, the conference is planning to sell this architectural jewel for roughly $1 million – a bargain-basement price, considering some rowhouses in the area are selling for nearly that.